Singer cyclic lattices of type M: Examples of Singer Cyclic Lattices

 Then $\Delta_{\cM}$ is a Fuchsian building.
-In the language of polyhedral complexes (see \cite{anneprobsonpolycomp}), $\Gamma_\cM$ is a uniform lattice in the Davis realization of $\Delta_{\cM}$, which is a $(4,L)$-complex, where $L$ is the simplicial building of the projective plane $\PG(2,3)$. \end{ex}
+In the language of \cite{anneprobsonpolycomp}, $\Gamma_\cM$ is a uniform lattice in the Davis realization of $\Delta_{\cM}$, which is a $(4,L)$-complex, where $L$ is the simplicial building of the projective plane $\PG(2,3)$. \end{ex}